menu

 Demographics

 The people who call Hopedale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopedale residents report their race to be White, followed by Asian.
-Important ancestries of people in Hopedale include Irish, Italian, English, Scottish, and French Canadian.
+Important ancestries of people in Hopedale include Irish, Italian, English, French, and Scottish.

 The most common language spoken in Hopedale is English.
 Other important languages spoken here include Spanish and Portuguese.